bemxio/pixiv-top-tags/README.md

 # pixiv-top-tags
-A Python script that counts the top tags in all illustrations of a Pixiv user.
+A Python script that counts the top tags in all bookmarked illustrations of a Pixiv user.
 Uses the [`pixivpy3`](https://github.com/upbit/pixivpy) library to interact with the Pixiv API.

 ## Installation
 ### Prerequisites